tanjazlender/MicrobiomePrime/README.md

 ```
 conda activate MicrobiomePrime
 ```
-You also need to install two programs:
-- **ThermonucleotideBLAST**, a program for *in silico* PCR.
+You also need to install ThermonucleotideBLAST, a program for *in silico* PCR.
 It can be installed following the [instructions](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html) on their official page.
 For this program to work across multiple CPUs, we installed OpenMPI.

 - a **software for generation of taxonomic units** (OTUs or ZOTUs) **or amplicon sequence variants** (ASVs).
 For this you can use [Usearch](https://www.drive5.com/usearch/) or other similar software such as [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/) and [Mothur](https://mothur.org/).
 We recommend to use Usearch because the outputs of this program are correctly formatted for our analysis.

 ## Inputs
+To begin, you need to generate operational taxonomic units or amplicon sequence variants.
+Suitable options include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

-OTU table with relative abundance values.Samples must be in rows and OTUs in columns. metadata.tsv
+OTU or ASV table with relative abundance values.
+Samples must be in rows and OTUs in columns.
+The sum of each row should be 1. metadata.tsv
 Sample | Source
 --- | ---